NoobSupreme1one/Omnigen/docs/WORDPRESS_SETUP.md

 # WordPress Article Generator Setup Guide

-This guide will help you set up and use the WordPress Article Generator feature in the BookGen application.
+This guide will help you set up and use the WordPress Article Generator feature in the Omnigen application.

 ## Prerequisites